 After creating your 3D model in Revit, of course, you want to show off your model.
 Why not?
 It’s easy.
 You may already have several cameras in your project right now!

-In this post, we will discuss about placing and fine tuning our camera.
+In this post, we will discuss placing and fine-tuning our camera.
 And we will also discuss how to create a 3D section by controlling the section box.

-You can place camera by activating it from your ribbon, View tab, Create panel.
-Click the small arrow near the 3D view, and click camera button on the drop down menu.
+You can place a camera by activating it from your ribbon, View tab, Create panel.
+Click the small arrow near the 3D view, and click the camera button on the drop-down menu.